pedro00dk/nvidia-exec/README.md

 $ sudo systemctl enable nvx
 ```

-### Files and Dependencies
+### Other distributions

-For other users that may want to create a package to their preferred systems, the following is where I place the files on Arch Linux.
+For users that may want to create a package for their preferred distributions, the following is where files are usually placed.

 -   **nvx** -> _/usr/bin/nvx_ - Script that handles the gpu and run programs.
 -   **nvx.service** -> _/usr/lib/systemd/system/nvx.service_ - Service that turns off gpu during boot.
 -   **nvx-modprobe.conf** -> /usr/lib/modprobe.d/nvx.conf - Blacklisted modules.
 -   **nvx-options.conf** -> /etc/nvx.conf - Tune nvx options.

-Required dependencies:
+The following dependencies are required:

 -   **python**
 -   **lshw** - https://linux.die.net/man/1/lshw
 -   **lsof** - https://linux.die.net/man/8/lsof
 -   **Nvidia proprietary drivers**

+## Usage

+Run `nvx start [program]`.

+-   `start [command]`: Turn on the gpu, load modules if necessary, and run [command].
+When [command] exits, the gpu is turned off if there are no other 'nvx start' processes.
+During turn off, processes using the gpu not started with 'nvx start' are killed.

+-   `off`: Attempt to kill processes using the GPU, unload modules and turn off the gpu.
+If npx start is running, it is no-op.
+-   `status`: Print the GPU status.
+-   `ps`: Print the processes using the GPU.
+-   `kill`: Attempt to kill processes using the GPU reported by nvx ps.
+-   `dev`: Print the GPU related devices if the GPU is on.

+### Examples

+-   `nvx start bash`: Starts a new shell, and commands ran on it will run the GPU.
+-   `nvx start %command%`: Turns on the GPU before starting a steam game.

 ## Troubleshooting